Ford Transit: Pre-facelift (2000)

 The Transit, introduced in July 2000, was the third all-new design, and borrowed styling cues from Ford's "New Edge" designs, like the Focus and Ka.
 Developed by Ford in the United States, the main innovation is that it is available in either front- or rear-wheel drive.
 Ford nomenclature makes this the V184 (rear-wheel-drive) or V185 (front-wheel-drive) model.
 This model features the "Puma"-type Duratorq turbo diesel engine also used in the 2000 Mondeo and Jaguar X-Type, with the petrol versions moving up to the 2.3 L 16-Valve edition of the straight-4 engine.

-A demonstration of this model's speed with the smallest panel van body, highest output 136PS 2.4 Duratorq turbo-diesel engine and optional 6-speed manual gearbox was shown in series 6 of Top Gear in 2005, where German race driver Sabine Schmitz attempted to drive it around the Nürburgring in under ten minutes, matching Jeremy Clarkson's time in a turbodiesel Jaguar S-Type; after weight reduction and aerodynamic modifications, she was only just unsuccessful, marking her fastest lap at 10m 8s.
+A demonstration of this model's speed with the smallest panel van body, rear wheel drive, highest output 136PS 2.4 Duratorq turbo-diesel engine and optional 6-speed manual gearbox was shown in series 6 of Top Gear in 2005, where German race driver Sabine Schmitz attempted to drive it around the Nürburgring in under ten minutes, matching Jeremy Clarkson's time in a turbodiesel Jaguar S-Type; after weight reduction and aerodynamic modifications, she was only just unsuccessful, marking her fastest lap at 10m 8s.

 This version won the International Van of the Year 2001.

 The Durashift EST automatic transmission (optional on all rear-wheel-drive models) features controls mounted on the dashboard, a specially adapted manual mode, tow-haul mode, economy mode and winter mode.
 This is known as the ASM (automatically shifting manual) system in the Australian market.

 2002 saw the introduction of the first High Pressure Common Rail diesel engine in the Transit, with the launch of the 125 PS HPCR 2.0-litre in the FWD.
 Production of the van started at the new Ford-Otosan plant in Kocaeli, Turkey which saw the end of all production at the Genk, Belgium plant which had been producing Transits since 1965.
 This coincided with the introduction of the Transit Connect (also produced in Kocaeli), a smaller panel van based on the C170 (Focus) platform and aimed at replacing the older Escort and Fiesta based models.
 Despite the name, the Connect has no engineering commonality with the full-size Transit.

 2003 saw a new instrument cluster with a digital odometer.

 2004 saw the launch of the first RWD HPCR, the 135 PS 2.4-litre variant that also introduced the 6-speed MT-82 RWD manual gearbox.

-The five millionth Transit rolled off the Southampton line on Monday, 18 July 2005 and was donated to an English charity.
+The five millionth Transit rolled off the Southampton line on Monday, July 18, 2005, and was donated to an English charity.